WalletScrutiny/WalletScrutinyCom/_posts/2019-10-18-criptonator.md

 Cryptonator cryptocurrency wallet
-makes no clear claims about it not being custodial or not but absent source code we cannot verify it anyway.
+makes no clear claims about it being custodial or not but absent source code we cannot verify it anyway.
 This wallet is **not verifiable**.